In this area of the style inspector you can define where the elements are positioned on a screen.

 The elements are placed one below the other.
 You can change the position by drag and drop in the screen inspector or on the canvas.

 If wrapping is enabled, the elements that don't fit in a row or column, move to the next row or column.
 Wrapping is only available in horizontal or vertical flow layout.
+In this case, gap can be specified for the horizontal and vertical axis.

 If activated in the style inspector, the element floats, independent of the parent container's layout.
 Only the padding of the parent container is taken into account.
 You can specify where the floating element should be located.
 If set to shrink, the parent container respects the size of the floated element.
 Additionally, you can enable fixed positioning, which ignores its parent container and aligns itself to the screen.